The fear of pregnancy loss is real mama, and the emotional impact is heavy so let’s talk about it.

 We get the resistance, but it’s so important to visit a doctor as soon as you think you may be having a miscarriage.

-This is because embryonic or fetal tissue may not pass completely, which can cause sepsis or infection if not removed, which can be dangerous ‒ even fatal.
+If embryonic or fetal tissue does not pass completely, it can cause sepsis or infection which we don’t need to tell you is incredibly dangerous.

 This needs to be promptly evaluated and treated.

 Your fears are valid and totally fair, but the best place to feel them is with your doctor.

 How can I clean my uterus after a miscarriage at home?

 After a miscarriage, it can be normal to want to shut the world out.